allmaps/allmaps/packages/openlayers/README.md

 #### setMapSaturation

-Sets the opacity of a single warped map
+Sets the saturation of a single warped map

 ##### Parameters